PiotrWojcik97/EventDiaryPHPBackend/README.md

 1. Set up your local environment (How to configure local environment)
 2. install composer globally on your computer and add it to path
+3. install composer components mentioned in composer.json file
-3. run php server for project (How to launch project on PHP server)
+4. run php server for project (How to launch project on PHP server)
-4. run Swagger in the browser PHP_server_address:PHP_server_port/doc e.g. http://localhost:3000/doc
+5. run Swagger in the browser PHP_server_address:PHP_server_port/doc e.g. http://localhost:3000/doc

 **Important Note**
 - Some HTTP requests will not work in Swagger without JWT token specified in HTTP Header.